 I explained that I had to cancel because I started my period and that would just be rude.
 Then, I gave her an impromptu explanation about what happens at a gynecological visit because it dawned on me that many women don’t like going.
 I figured if she knew what she’ll be in for, it would alleviate some of the stress when the time comes to go.
 I explained that they are doctors and it’s just another body part and it’s necessary to be proactive in our advocacy for our own health.

 Which turned into the conversation about sex and that when the time comes that she is ready, I would hope that she comes to me so we can discuss it (without judgment) and she can be prepared and safe.
-I explained HPV and how most birth control only prevents pregnancy, you need condoms to prevent the spread of STDs.
+I explained HPV and how most birth control only prevents teen pregnancy in the USA, you need condoms to prevent the spread of STDs.
 I went on to tell her that HPV is usually undiagnosed but can cause infertility so condoms should always be on hand.

 Then that segued into a conversation about the different types of birth control that are available to women.
 I may or may not have told her about the time when the patch made my entire ass break out in a rash because I ( like she) am allergic to Band-Aids.
 I also, may or may not have told her how the Nuva Ring popped out because…cervical fluid and she may have died on the spot laughing.
 But that’s how we roll.
 The more you know.
 Teen chat is not so hard if you just be yourself, know your child and follow the cues.